hhvm/user-documentation/guides/hhvm/00-getting-started/01-getting-started.md

 ## Configure HHVM

 The out-of-the-box HHVM configuration won't need tweaking by most new users.
 Notably, the JIT compiler that gives HHVM its speed is on by default.
-If you want to take a look at the configuration used, it's at `/etc/hhvm/php.ini`.
+If you want to take a look at the configuration used, it's at `/etc/hhvm/php.ini` in Linux distros and `/usr/local/etc/hhvm/php.ini` in MacOS.

 Running HHVM automatically at boot as a service (instead of just on the command line as above) unfortunately does require some configuration.
 See the [proxygen documentation](../basic-usage/proxygen) for details.